ypsitau/pico-jxgLABO/README.md

 ```bash
 $ code .
 ```

 Press `F7` key to build.
-After building, the UF2 file will be located in `build`.
+After building, executable files including UF2 file will be located in `build`.

 You can also build from the command line using CMake and Ninja.